frePPLe/frepple/doc/user-guide/model-reference/setup-matrices.rst

 Based on this matrix:

-- A change from “lightgreen” to “darkgreen” takes no time, but costs 10.
+- A change from 'lightgreen' to 'darkgreen' takes no time, but costs 10.
   Rule 1 applies.

-- A change from “green” to “black” takes 2 days and costs 50.
+- A change from 'green' to 'black' takes 2 days and costs 50.
 Rule 4 applies.

-- | A change from “red” to “black” takes 3 days and costs 50.
+- | A change from 'red' to 'black' takes 3 days and costs 50.
 Rule 5 applies.
   | Without rule 5 this changeover would not be allowed.

 **Fields**